 The name ‘Roza’ is derived from the pinkish hue (‘roz’ translates to pink) of the gorge’s walls.
 Another theory suggests that the gorge was used as a disposal site for sterile animals like donkeys in the past.
 As a result, locals named it ‘Stira Za’ (meaning sterile animals), which eventually evolved into ‘Sti Roza’ (or in Roza).

-The gorge Roza is technical, meaning that it is not possible to hike in its bed as there are many steep descents (rappels) that require the use of special technical equipment and training.
-For those involved in canyoning, they should know that the largest rappel is about 18m high, the points are secured with relays from the speleological clubs of Crete and the descent of a small group takes about 3 hours.
-The gorge is close to Heraklion and is easily accessible, therefore is often used for canyoning schools.
+Roza Gorge is technical in nature, implying that hiking in its bed is not an option due to the numerous steep descents (rappels) that necessitate specific technical gear and training.
+For canyoning enthusiasts, it’s important to note that the largest rappel is approximately 18m high.
+The points are secured with relays from the speleological clubs of Crete, and the descent for a small group typically takes around 3 hours.
+The gorge’s proximity to Heraklion and easy accessibility make it a popular choice for canyoning schools.

 © All rights reserved.
 Crete Locals